robertbrodrecht/launchpad/README.md

 To Do For 1.3
 =============

+* AddThis support
 * Flexible content modules and field types.
   * What other modules should be built-in?
     * Gallery
+    * Image with Caption
-  * Other Field Types
+  * Other Field Types?
 * Improve Filters (e.g. add to relationship field results, etc.)
 * Squash as many PHP notices as you can.
 * Codex review.
-* AddThis support
 * Boilerplate Post Types
   * Employees
   * Jobs
+  * Menus

 Future Wants
 ============